kennethleungty/TensorFlow-Transfer-Learning-Image-Classification/README.md

-#  TensorFlow Tutorial - Transfer Learning for Multi-Class Car Image Classification
+#  TensorFlow Tutorial - Transfer Learning for Multiclass Image Classification
-### Step-by-step tutorial to using pre-trained ResNet50 model for multi-class image classification of Oxford-IIIT Pets dataset
+### Step-by-step tutorial to using pre-trained ResNet50 model for multiclass image classification of Oxford-IIIT Pets dataset

 ### Context
 - Oftentimes we do not have access to a wealth of labeled data or computing power to build image classification deep learning models from scratch.